Carolyn Moos: College

 Moos attended Stanford University where she earned a Bachelor of Arts degree in Sociology and Communications and played on its women's basketball team.

 In her senior year, she averaged 8.5 ppg and 4.5 rpg in 111 career games with the Cardinal and finished as Stanford's 23rd all-time leading scorer (944 points) and the 20th all-time leading rebounder (497).
 Her 110 blocked shots ranked 10th on the Pacific-10 Conference's all-time list.
 As a junior, Moos was named honorable mention All-Pac 10 after leading Stanford with 12.4 ppg and 5.5 rpg.

 Career highs

 WNBA

 In 2001, Moos was drafted by the Phoenix Mercury, as the 53rd pick, in the fourth round.
 Moos played overseas professionally in France in the FIBA for the 2001–2002 season.
 In the 2002 WNBA season she played for the Miami Sol.

 International career

 Moos has played basketball abroad representing the US in numerous countries including France, Austria, Slovakia, Mexico and Brazil.
-She played for the US team and won a gold medal at the Junior Olympics in Brazil.
+She played for the U.S. team and won a gold medal at the Junior Olympics in Brazil.